 Our School Houses

-Students belong to four house teams that promote connections to our Catholic story and a deeper sense of belonging.
-Houses are used for sporting events, assemblies and gatherings.
+Students belong to one of four house teams that promote connections to our Catholic story and a deeper sense of belonging.
+Houses are used for sporting events and gatherings.

 Lourdes House is named after our Lady of Lourdes.
 Lourdes, a town in southwestern France, is a site for pilgrimage and miraculous healing since Mary was sighted there by a 14-year-old peasant girl who claimed that she had seen the Virgin Mary in a cave.
 A total of 67 miraculous healings have been recognised at Lourdes since 1858.
 The colour of Lourdes House is blue.